IBM/cloud-functions-workshops/201-intermediate-courselets-nodejs/201-using-event-providers/github/README.md

 1. Verify your personal access token was created successfully with the proper scopes: [https://github.com/settings/tokens](https://github.com/settings/tokens)

-## Binding the GitHub package with your information
+## Binding the GitHub package with your GitHub account information

 **Warning!** _Before issuing the following command, make sure that you don't have any webhooks already defined for your repository or they may be overwritten when running the next command._